NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 document.querySelector('a[href="#third"]').addEventListener('focus', preview);
 ```

 Now there is only 1 function instead of 4.
-We can re-use the exact sa
+We can re-use the exact same function as an event listener
+and `evt.currentTarget.href` will have a different value depending on the element that fired the event.

 ### Using bubbling

 One final change can be made to reduce the number of lines in our code.
 Rather
 than attaching an event listener to each link, we can just attach a single event
-listener to the list that contains all the links.
+listener to the `<nav>` element that contains all the links.

 When an event is fired, it starts off at the element where the event originated
 (one of the links).
 However, it won't stop there.
 The browser goes to each